 From a far side of the void a hooded figure approached on his beast.
 The donkey’s head swayed with his uneven gait; his sight was widened in the exaggerated hollow where his eyes should have been.
-As the man neared, a whistled melody snaked out into the night as if to taste the air for ears to devour.
+As the man neared, a whistled melody snaked out into the night tasting the air for the warmth of a listening soul.

 A heavy feeling settled into the atmosphere.
 Beneath the melody the silence sharpened as the shadows listened to the song that fell from the man’s lips.
 The whistling never slowed or quickened for breath.